xxiled-plastic-cat/app-service-quickstart-docker-images/drupal-nginx-fpm/0.43-composer/README.md

 ## Limitations
 - Must include  App Setting ```WEBSITES_ENABLE_APP_SERVICE_STORAGE``` = true  as soon as you need files to be persisted.
-- Deploy to Azure, Pull and run this image need some time, You can include App Setting ```WEBSITES_CONTAINER_START_TIME_LIMIT``` to specify the time in seconds as need, Default is 240 and max is 600.
+- Deploy to Azure, Pull and run this image need some time, You can include App Setting ```WEBSITES_CONTAINER_START_TIME_LIMIT``` to specify the time in seconds as need, Default is 240 and max is 1800, suggest to set it as 900 when using version 0.43-composer.

 ## Change Log
+- **Version 0.43-composer**
+  1. Use "composer create-project" to download latest drupal core.
+[More Informatio](https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies)
+  2. Update composer by entrypoint.sh, always keep it as latest.
 - **Version 0.43**
   1. Installed php extension redis, and local redis-server.
   2. Fix the bug of Drush.